 (e) all matters and things authorised to be prescribed or necessary or expedient to be prescribed to give effect to this Act.

-(1a) On the coming into operation of the Land Information Authority Act 2006 section 113(1) 1 (the “commencement”), regulations made by the Commissioner under subsection (1) before the commencement become of the same effect as if they were made by the Governor under subsection (1) as amended by the Land Information Authority Act 2006 section 113(1).
+(1a) On the coming into operation of the Land Information Authority Act 2006 section 113(1) 1 (the commencement), regulations made by the Commissioner under subsection (1) before the commencement become of the same effect as if they were made by the Governor under subsection (1) as amended by the Land Information Authority Act 2006 section 113(1).

 (2) The Registrar may, with the approval of the Governor and after consultation with the Land Surveyors Licensing Board constituted under the Licensed Surveyors Act 1909, make regulations providing direction and guidance for licensed surveyors performing surveys authorised or required within the meaning of the definition of “authorised survey” in section 3 of the Licensed Surveyors Act 1909.